KRR-Oxford/DeepOnto/docs/bio-ml.md

 ## Bio-ML

-The **Bio-ML** dataset provides **five** ontology pairs for both equivalence and subsumption ontology matching.
+The $\textsf{Bio-ML}$ dataset provides **five** ontology pairs for both equivalence and subsumption ontology matching.
 These OM pairs are constructed using the approaches described in the [OM construction section](#om-dataset-construction).

 - **Download link**: *<https://doi.org/10.5281/zenodo.6510086>* (CC BY 4.0 International).
 - **Resource Paper**: *<https://arxiv.org/abs/2205.03447>*.